Abhaypru/SpiralMap/paper/paper.md

 # Availability

-``dfitspy`` is a GPL licensed software and the source code is available at https://github.com/Abhaypru/SpiralMap.
+``SpiralMap`` is a GPL licensed software and the source code is available at https://github.com/Abhaypru/SpiralMap.
 The full documentation is available at https://astrom-tom.github.io/dfitspy/build/html/index.html .

 # Acknowledgements

 SK acknowledges support from the European Union's Horizon 2020 research and innovation program under the GaiaUnlimited project (grant agreement No 101004110).
-`SpiralMap` depends on NumPy [@Harris2020], SciPy [@Virtanen2020], ASDF [@Greenfield2015], Matplotlib [@Hunter2007]

 # References